MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/get-position-size-window.md

 ---
-title: Get position and size of a window | Microsoft Docs
+title: Get the position and size of a window | Microsoft Docs
-description: Get position and size of a window
+description: Get the position and size of a window
 author: georgiostrantzas
 ms.service: power-automate
 ms.topic: article